 Former New York Doll’s singer David Johansen dressing down means entering the scene with a pair of purple leather pants and a pink shirt of a Hindu goddess on; his performance meant a soulfully sung “Oh!
 Sweet Nuthin,” the closing track off the final Lou Velvet Underground record Loaded.
 He grabs the exclamation point from the song title and transfers it through his microphone.
 “Do you believe in love?!?” he shouts.
 Lou did, apparently, in his “Rock Around The Clock”-esque, possibly sarcastic tune, turned new wave song, “I Believe In Love.”
 Mara Hennessey sings backing vocals, and the energy of the ensemble takes a blues rock shift.

 “It’s a strange and moving evening.” expressed Suzanne Vega, the final act, softening the thunder that Johansen started.
 She tells us of how Lou at Columbia University was her first concert back in 1979.
 “I don’t count Billy Joel at Madison Square Garden,” she jokes, and from then on she had watched every live show of his in the city till 1984.
 They then became friends through her own successes.
 The vocalizing “doo doo doo’s” in her version of “Walk On The Wild Side” reflects her hit song “Tom’s Diner” another New York-centric tune.
-“Femme Fatale” was made for her, but in this rendition, she is more the minimalism of Laurie Anderson than the sterness of Nico.
+“Femme Fatale” was made for her, but in this rendition, she is more the minimalism of Laurie Anderson than the sternness of Nico.

-Remembering Lou Reed reminded everything that Lou was loved, Lou was most certainly respected, and disparately interpreted by many as he constantly reinvented himself.
+Remembering Lou Reed reminded everyone that Lou was loved, Lou was most certainly respected, and disparately interpreted by many as he constantly reinvented himself.
 Reed understood and held sacred the hanging skin of self-inflicted New York labors that city-dwellers have always endured, of equivocal and crooning emotion, tongue and cheek cheekiness that usually deserved a punch-up, of door-opening experimentation, and unorthodox songwriting commercialized through shoe-wear and scooters–then somehow thrown into your local radio’s mix-match of “oldies.”
 A Long Island doo-wop-boy, downtown It-Boy, future tai-chi master-man, journalist disdain-er, and wave-making gender bender that was certainly not the poster boy–but he surely thought himself to be.

 Behind his caricature shades, past his electric shock brain of innovation, past Warholian habit, and antics, Reed was always crooning a soft anecdote into listeners minds–his lyrics of character name, mentioning filler street, and genuinely a sonic heart filler of sleek one-liners with underlying tenderness.
 That is why we convene to commemorate musicians like him who helped establish these pillars.
 In that musical community of ubiquity, everyone jumping out from their seats to dance together to the super-group of the night’s performers closing it out with the Velvet’s “Rock And Roll,” we are all the same age.